juergenweb/FrontendForms/README.md

 A module for ProcessWire to create and validate forms on the frontend easily using the [Valitron](https://github.com/vlucas/valitron) library.

+> ⚠ Please do not use CAPTCHA at the moment - This leads to errors!!
+Do not use this repository on live sites.
+I am working on a solution, but it needs more time.

 ## Highlights
 1. Simple form creation
 2. 40+ validation types